Physician Compensation Models

 - ByHeather Chappell

-Are physicians in your practice employed (W-2) or independent contractors (self-employed, or 1099)?
+1. Are physicians in your practice employed (W-2) or independent contractors (self-employed or 1099)?

 Per the IRS, anyone who performs services for you is your employee if you can control what will be done and how it will be done.
-This is so even when you give the employee freedom of action.
+This applies even when you give an employee freedom of action.
 What matters is that you have the right to control the details of how the services are performed.

-Beyond the basic W-2 vs 1099 designation, there are many factors that that impact physician compensation packages.
-Below, we have listed several factors to consider in your interview process.
+Beyond the basic W-2 vs 1099 designation, many factors impact physician compensation packages.
+Below, we have listed several additional factors to consider in your interview process.

 Some physician compensation models include incentives for: